History of Honduras (1838–1932): Political issues and U. S. intervention

-The Peace Treaty of 1907
+Peace Treaty of 1907

 Election of Miguel Rafael Dávila

 On April 28, 1907, the provisional government gave control to Miguel Rafael Dávila Cuéllar, who had been vice-president under Manuel Bonilla.
 Dávila summoned a constituent assembly, which re-established the constitution of 1894 and called elections.
 Dávila was elected president for the 1908–12 term.

 Miguel R. Dávila did not have the confidence of Nicaraguan president José Santos Zelaya.
 The prospect of new conflicts caught the attention of the American president, Theodore Roosevelt.
 Taking into account the strong economic interests of the United States, as much in Nicaragua as in Honduras, Roosevelt summoned leaders of the two countries, as well as leaders from Costa Rica, El Salvador, and Guatemala, to a conference in Washington.

 The "Central American Peace Conference of 1907" strove to reduce the level of conflict in the region.
 Honduras proposed to re-establish the Union of Central American States, but this was not accepted.
 However, other measures were adopted.
 The five presidents signed the treaty which first incorporated the Tobar Doctrine and established the Permanent Central American Court of Justice, to resolve future disputes.

 The treaty also committed the five countries to restrict the activities of exiles from neighboring states and put in place a basis for legal extraditions.
 Of special interest was a clause, sponsored by the United States, which established the permanent neutrality of Honduras in future Central American conflicts.

 The five states pledged to deny recognition to governments that came to power by revolutionary means.
 The United States and Mexico, who had acted as co-sponsors of the conference, also pledged to deny recognition to such governments.
 From the point of view of the US State Department, these agreements represented an important step in the stabilization of Central America and of Honduras in particular.

 The first challenge to this treaty came in Honduras in 1908; opponents of Dávila, with the support of Guatemala and El Salvador, invaded the country.
 Nicaragua supported the Honduran president, and war seemed imminent.
 But in fear of American intervention, the parties involved agreed to subject the controversy to the new Central American Court.
 The court ultimately denied the complaints of Honduras and Nicaragua, and rebellion against Dávila was controlled.
 With this, peace in Honduras briefly returned.